Sterling-Ryan/Capstone/README.md

 # Capstone

-The dump folder contains my attempts at creating login forms to show the database connection
+##Phase 2 Notes:
+The dump folder contains my attempts at creating login forms to show the database connection.
+My GitHub pages link no longer works since I changed my index page to php.
 Most of the work for phase two can be found in the login folder and in index.php

 Deliverables for Phase 2 were:
 - [x] Research Database Creation